 The good news for lungs in Shanghai is that PM2.5 has already achieved the goal 42 micrograms (µg/m3).
 The bad news is that Shanghai’s PM2.5 still averages more than 3 times the WHO annual limit.
 Long-term exposure to PM2.5 above 10µg/m3 has been shown to increase cardiopulmonary and lung cancer mortality with more than 95% confidence, according to WHO’s Air Quality Guidelines.

 Studies Document Protective Effects of Purifiers, Masks

 Despite the harms of PM2.5, studies have found that wearing masks prevents effects on blood pressure and heart rate variability.
 Placebo-controlled studies of air purifiers have found that reducing particulate in the home prevents harm to blood pressure, inflammation, and immune response—even among young, healthy twenty-year-olds.

 Smart Air is a certified B Corp committed to combating the myths big companies use to artificially inflate the price of clean air.
 To help people living in polluted cities protect themselves, Smart Air provides empirically backed, no-nonsense purifiers and masks, helping to lower the cost of clean air.

-Melina is Smart Air’s Engineer from National University of Singapore
+Melina is Smart Air’s Research and Development Engineer.
+She majors in Electrical Engineering in National University of Singapore